Canon Extender EF: Technical information

 The extenders are constructed with metal bayonets, and engineered plastic ends.
 There are no moving parts, other than the lens latch lock.
 Three generations of the extenders exist: the older 1.4× and 2×, the 1.4× II and 2× II, and the 1.4× III and 2.0× III.
 The II versions have weather-sealing and anti-reflective surfaces inside the extender body.
 The optical construction of the 1.4× versions are of a five-element design.
 Both 2× versions use seven elements, although the optical formula of the II version is different to improve optical performance.
-The III versions of the extenders have improved autofocus performance as well increased image quality over the II, and their front and rear elements are coated with fluorine anti-smear coating to be easier to clean.
+The III versions of the extenders have improved autofocus performance as well as increased image quality over the II, and their front and rear elements are coated with fluorine anti-smear coating to be easier to clean.

 Compatibility information

 The 100 mm f/2 on the left is incompatible with Canon Extenders, unlike the 70-200mm f/2.8 IS on the right.